 The quality aspect of the IT Service delivery is enabled by the following processes:

 You can understand the areas for improvement in the service along with more cost effective way of delivering the service by using this process.

-Analyze process performance- target versus the actual is central to this process in the ITIL Framework.
+Analyze process performance- target versus the actual is central to this process.
 Based on the results, how to revise benchmarks is also done based on this process